-Herring spawning normally occurs in Ernest Sound in early- to mid-April.
+Herring spawning normally occurs in Ernest Sound in early to mid-April.
 The earliest observed spawn since 1991 was April 5 and the latest date of initial spawning was April 26.
+In 2014, spawning started in Ernest Sound in the Vixen Inlet area along the Cleveland Peninsula on April 14 and continued until April 17, with a small final spot spawn occurring on April 19.
+The total shoreline that received spawn was 3.7 nmi.
 Traditionally, herring spawn along the Cleveland Peninsula shoreline between Union Bay and Emerald Bay.
 However, spawning has also been recorded south to Ship Island, north of Point Eaton, along the east side of Brownson Island, and around the islands on the southern end of Etolin Island.
 Figure 2 shows the open area for the Ernest Sound SOK fishery.
-Historical spawning biomass, forecast, GHLs spawning dates, harvest, and fishery dates, are summarized in Tables 4 and 5.
+Historical spawning biomass, forecast, GHLs, spawning dates, harvest, and fishery dates are summarized in Tables 3, 4, and 5.